dewamsa/WGPdetection/README.md

 # WGPdetection

-This repo is the official implementation of Efficient Multi-Branch Convolutional Neural Networks (**under review** on Computers and Electronics in Agriculture).
+This repo is the official implementation of Efficient Multi-Branch Convolutional Neural Networks (**accepted** on Computers and Electronics in Agriculture).

 ## Requirements
 Install the libraries below to use the model.